ejnnr/web-chess/README.md

 In the commit just mentioned, the column 'salt' in the table 'users' isn't used anymore.
 You have to delete this column in order for your web-chess instance to work properly if you are using the latest code.
-The SQl code do do so should look like this:
+The SQl code to do so should look like this:
 ALTER TABLE `users` DROP `salt`;